Highlights

 I Think I Thought

-In the mood to watch 'I Think I Thought' without leaving the house?
-Finding a streaming service to buy, rent, download, or view the Matthew Modine-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.
+Set to enjoy 'I Think I Thought' on any device you have handy?
+Tracking down a streaming service to buy, rent, download, or watch the Matthew Modine-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'I Think I Thought' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'I Think I Thought' right now, here are some particulars about the Cinco Dedos Peliculas comedy flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'I Think I Thought' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'I Think I Thought' right now, here are some finer points about the Cinco Dedos Peliculas comedy flick.

 I Think I Thought starring Matthew Modine, Ewa Da Cruz, Gregory O'Connor, Nick Raynes has a Not Rated rating, a runtime of about 7 min, and a scheduled release date of .

-Want the short version of the plot?
+Need a quick rundown of the movie?
 Here's the plot: "Joe (Matthew Modine) is a thinker in a world that doesn't tolerate analytical thinking.
 His wife, boss, and friends threaten to divorce, fire, and abandon him if he doesn't stop thinking so much.
 Luckily, Joe discovers "Thinkers Anonymous" where he learns that "we need those special people from television news and especially our government to tell us how to think.
 They know what's best for us, and the world."" .